ipspace/blog/content/posts/2020/10/validate-yaml-jsonschema.md

 ---
-title: "Validate Ansible YAML Data with JSON Schema"
-date: 2020-10-21 06:25:00
-tags: [ automation ]
-series: [ cicd ]
 cicd_tag: tools
+date: 2020-10-21 06:25:00+00:00
+series:
+- cicd
+tags:
+- automation
+title: Validate Ansible YAML Data with JSON Schema
 ---
 When I published the _[Optimize Network Data Models](https://www.ipspace.net/kb/DataModels/)_ series a long while ago, someone made an interesting comment along the lines of "_You should use [JSON Schema](https://json-schema.org/) to validate the data model._"